sonyarianto/karatan/README.md

 - Clone the repo and go to the project directory.
 - Type `cargo build` and then `cargo run` to run the program.
 - It  will run the web server on port `8000`, try at http://localhost:8000.
+- Then you can try several available sample routes below while reading the source code.

 ## Available sample routes